PrajasW/waifu-gan/README.md

-Sure!
-Here's a README template you can use for your project:

----

-# Waifu Generator
+# Waifu GAN

-This project allows you to generate random waifu images using a GAN (Generative Adversarial Network).
+This project allows you to generate random waifu images using a DCGAN Architecture.
 You can run the generator in a standard mode or with an enhanced version that uses a Discriminator to verify the generated images before serving them to the user.

 ## Prerequisites